Undergraduate Course: Roman Satire (CLTR10020)

 |Academic year 2022/23, Available to all students (SV1)

 Lecture Hours 15,

 Summative Assessment Hours 2,

 |Additional Information (Assessment)

-- knowledge of the principal features of Roman Satire (specifically its authors and texts; origins and development; conventions and themes; generic identity; literary, philosophical and historical contexts);
+- An ability to demonstrate, through written coursework assignments and class participation, command of the principal features of Roman Satire (specifically its authors and texts; origins and development; conventions and themes; generic identity; literary, philosophical and historical contexts);

-- a critical understanding of the principal approaches to Roman Satire, and how these have changed and developed over time (e.g., literary-critical, 'new historical', gendered, intertextual);
+- An ability to demonstrate, through written coursework assignments and class participation, understanding of the principal approaches to Roman Satire, and how these have developed over time (e.g., literary-critical, 'new historical', gendered, intertextual);

-- a detailed knowledge of how Roman Satire reflects the contexts (especially literary, philosophical, social and political) in which it was produced;
+- An ability to demonstrate, through written coursework assignments and class participation, detailed knowledge of how Roman Satire reflects the contexts (especially literary, philosophical, social and political) in which it was produced;

-- the ability to apply suitable specialist methodologies to reading Roman Satire, and to evolve coherent and well-researched written and oral interpretations of the text on topics chosen with a degree of unpredictability.
+- An ability to apply, in written coursework assignments and class participation, suitable specialist methodologies to reading Roman Satire, and to evolve coherent and well-researched written and oral interpretations of the text.

 |Braund, S.H.
 (1996) The Roman Satirists and their Masks.
 Bristol. |